jorgecarleitao/django-sphinxql/docs/expression.rst

     >>> from sphinxql.sql import In
     >>> PostIndex.objects.search_filter(C('number') |In| (2, 3))

-The first expression is Django's way; the second allows you to create complex expressions and uses Infix_.
+Again, the first is the Django way and more implicit; the second is more explicit and lengthier, but allows you to create complex expressions, and uses Infix_ idiom.

 The following operators are defined: